CS-433/ml-project-1-teamphilippe/README.md

 Note : as explained in the report, we noticed a bug in our code after making our best submission on AICrowd.
 Therefore, this run.py script reproduces the submission with an accuracy of 82.8% on AICrowd and not the actual best submission that we made.

-To run this code, you will need Python 3 and numpy installed.
+To run this script, you will need Python 3, numpy, zipfile and matplotlib installed.
 To execute it you can :
 - Simply run it in a terminal : ```python3 run.py```
 - Or call the main function from within a notebook :
 ```python